My Year in Review: 2011

 Not bad for a random developer in Indiana!

-#Closing Thoughts on 2011 It’s hard to see your own improvement – your day-to-day performance doesn’t seem to be any different.
+It’s hard to see your own improvement – your day-to-day performance doesn’t seem to be any different.
 On the internet, it seems like everyone is doing cool stuff all the time and you are falling behind.
 You aren’t alone, I get this feeling all the time; we are always our own toughest critic and usually the last ones to praise ourselves.

 Just remember that it only takes 365 people (out of the millions of developers) with a single neat project to fill the pages of Reddit and HN for a year.
 Keep that in mind the next time you feel bad about “never producing anything”.